MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 ## Test Database

 To demonstrate database queries, we need a test database.
-The database we use here is a tiny 10 person sample of simulated patient data extracted from a much larger [CMS DE-SynPuf dataset](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF).
+The database we use in this guide is a tiny 10 person sample of simulated patient data extracted from a much larger [CMS DE-SynPuf dataset](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF).
 For a database engine, we picked [SQLite](https://www.sqlite.org/).
 Using SQLite in a guide is convenient because it does not require a database server